Nezuyo/avali-pf2e/README.md

-A simple module made for the express purpose of adding a homebrew Ancestry into the Pathfinder 2e system, and a companion module to the corrosponding CUP-complaint homebrew release!
+A simple module made for the express purpose of adding a homebrew Ancestry into the Pathfinder 2e system, and a companion module to the corresponding CUP-complaint homebrew release!

 **Requirements:**